Santo-G/Beerista/README.md

 # Beerista
 This project consists of implementing an Android Kotlin app using the [Punk API](https://punkapi.com/documentation/v2).
+It is a small application to find out beers details.
+Created with the aim to learn new technologies.

 ## Table of Contents
 - [Project description](#project-description)